-SPECIAL ITEMS
+SPECIAL ITEM

-Decommissioning of Power Plants - In June 2020, the Utilities Board voted to approve an integrated resource plan that commits Utilities to providing cost-effective, resilient and environmentally sustainable power.
-The plan calls for grid modernization, integration of more cost-effective renewable energy and incorporation of new technologies like energy storage.
-It allows Utilities to achieve an 80.0% carbon reduction by 2030 and included a decision to decommission Martin Drake Power Plant ("Drake") no later than December 31, 2022, Ray Nixon Power Plant Unit 1 ("Nixon 1") no later than December 31, 2029 and Birdsall Power Plant ("Birdsall") no later than December 31, 2034.
+Decommissioning of Power Plants - In June 2020, the Utilities Board voted to approve an integrated resource plan that commits Utilities to providing cost-effective, resilient, and environmentally sustainable power.
+The plan calls for grid modernization, integration of more cost-effective renewable energy, and incorporation of new technologies like energy storage.
+It allows Utilities to achieve an 80.0% carbon reduction by 2030 and included a decision to decommission Martin Drake Power Plant ("Drake") no later than December 31, 2022, Ray Nixon Power Plant ("Nixon 1"), no later than December 31, 2029 and Birdsall Power Plant ("Birdsall") no later than December 31, 2034.
 This further accelerated Drake's decommission date from the previous decision by the Utilities Board in November 2015 to close and decommission Drake no later than 2035.
 Drake Unit 5 was fully decommissioned in 2016.
+Drake was permanently shut down on September 1, 2022.

-As a result of the Utilities Board's decision to decommission Drake, Nixon 1 and Birdsall, Utilities determined the assets related to the decommissioning power plants were impaired as of December 31, 2020 and recorded a loss as a Special item on the Statements of Revenues, Expenses and Changes in Net Position.
+As a result of the Utilities Board's decision to decommission Drake, Nixon 1 and Birdsall, Utilities determined the assets related to the decommissioning power plants were impaired as of December 31, 2020.
+Utilities recorded a \$233.5 million loss as a Special item on the Statements of Revenues, Expenses and Changes in Net Position.
+An additional \$3.8 million loss was recorded in 2022, due to Drake shutting down four months early.